gvwilson/sensibleadventures/nardica/nardica.md

 *Uncle Jack sold the suit almost as soon as she was back in Rothera.
-"You're going to outgrow it anyway," her Uncle Jack said impatiently over her tearful protests.
+"You're going to outgrow it anyway," he said impatiently over her tearful protests.
 "Gotta pay for your keep somehow 'til you're old enough to earn your way."
 He would have sold Second's book, too,